 Setting Up The Creating Framework & Holding Creative Tension

 In spite of the gap between her vision and its current reality, Sarah practiced holding both in mind simultaneously for fifteen minutes each morning and evening.

-Sarah researched other parts of the country based on criteria she’d specified.
-She told me later that she hadn’t thought of research as an action step, but quickly discovered it was an essential one.
+Sarah researched parts of the country based on the criteria she’d specified.
+She told me later that she hadn’t thought of research as an action step, but quickly discovered it was essential.

 Using telephone, Internet, and government information offices, she gained valuable information, particularly about weather patterns and housing prices.
 Much of what she found out didn’t help her.
 She made mistakes, fixed them, and carried on.
 She eventually narrowed her search down to the western province of Saskatchewan or the Atlantic province of New Brunswick.

 “I dropped the Saskatchewan sites pretty quick,” she said, “Although they get good sun, it can go down to 40 degrees below zero — in Fahrenheit and Celsius!
 That’s too cold for me.”